OnionIoT/Onion-Docs/Omega2/Projects/iot/thermal-printer-part2.md

 1. Connect your Omega to your WiFi network, or connect your computer to the Omega's WiFi network.
 1. In a web browser, navigate to `omega-ABCD.local/printer.html`, where `ABCD` is the last 4 digits on the sticker on the Omega.
+	* On some Android and PC devices, the `omega-ABCD.local` address doesn't always work.
+Follow our [guide on finding your Omega's IP Address](https://docs.onion.io/omega2-docs/finding-omega-ip-address.html) and use the IP address instead of `omega-ABCD.local` when connecting the web interface.
+It will be something along the lines of `192.168.1.109/printer.html`
 1. Type text in the box in the middle of the webpage.
 1. Click print to physically print it!